-We currently offer once-a-month in-person meetings in Waterloo Region, Ontario, Canada.
+We currently offer once-a-month in-person meetings in Waterloo Region, Ottawa and Windsor, Ontario, Canada.
 We are in the process of expanding and will be providing more in-person groups across Ontario in the coming months.
 These meetings provide a kind and supportive environment where we share stories, laugh with each other, support each other's journeys and encourage each other towards healing.
 Stay tuned for notifications of meetings in other cities.

 Please contact us to introduce yourself and ask to join our closed Facebook forum Birth Trauma Ontario.